swn73/bpann/README.md

 #bpann
-the Backpropagation algorithm in neural network.
+About Backpropagation algorithm in neural network.
 more info will update later.